Visualisation (guided imagery)

 Many health care organisations or cancer support groups provide free visualisation or guided imagery sessions led by a health professional.
 Some organisations may make a small charge or ask for a donation.

-Anyone can call themselves a visualisation therapist, so beware of paying a therapist without checking what training they’ve had.
+Anyone can call themselves a visualisation therapist, so be careful about paying a therapist without checking what training they’ve had.
 There are specific courses for training people to become experts in relaxation, visualisation and guided imagery techniques.
 Some nurses and doctors have training in this area.
 And psychotherapists, psychologists and psychiatrists all have training in the use of relaxation and visualisation techniques.

-You can also look at our list of complementary and alternative therapy organisations.
+You can also get information from some of the complementary and alternative therapy organisations.

 Rated 5 out of 5 based on 2 votes